snarkhunter/oofcanvas/README.md

 Python2 is being phased out.
 In order to upgrade OOF2 to Python3, we need to first upgrade it from gtk+2 to gtk+3, and to do that we need to first replace libgnomecanvas.

-The canvas is a drawing area that can display a variety of shapes, including text.
-It can be scrolled, zoomed, and printed.
-Items drawn on the canvas can be selected with the mouse.

 OOFCanvas is *not* a drop-in replacement for libgnomecanvas.
 It's also not a full-fledged gtk widget.
 It's a set of classes that does